 Christians believe in one God whose being is the Father, the Son and the Holy Spirit.
-They do not worship an undifferentiated, monad God, and they do not worship three Gods or Beings.
-Rather, they worship the one God who is eternally triune within himself in three eternal and co-equal Persons.
-Each of the three Persons is distinct from the other two persons of the Godhead, and each is God of God, but there are not three Gods, but only one Being called God whom Christians worship.
+We do not worship an undifferentiated, monad God, and we do not worship three Gods or three Beings.
+Rather, we worship the one God who is eternally triune within himself in three eternal and co-equal Persons.1 Each of the three Persons is distinct from the other two Persons of the Godhead, and each is God, but there are not three Gods, but only one Being called God whom Christians worship.

-In respect to the Person called the Holy Spirit in the New Testament, some people believe that the Spirit is not personal in the same sense that the Father and Son are personal.
-In the extreme, the claim is made by a few that the Holy Spirit is no more than a power used by God that is outside of and detached from himself or his Being.
+In respect to the Person called the Holy Spirit, some people believe that the Spirit is not personal in the same sense that the Father and Son are.
+A few claim that the Holy Spirit is no more than a power used by God that is outside of and separate from himself or his Being.

 Sometimes not mentioned

 In the opening to 2 Corinthians, Paul mentions variants of “Jesus Christ” twice and God twice, but doesn’t refer to the Holy Spirit (1:1-2).
 However, in his conclusion, Paul says, “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all” (13:14).
 Here all three divine Persons – God, Jesus and the Spirit – are mentioned together.
-(We are assuming that Paul’s reference to “God” is not absolute, but that he uses the term relatively of the Person of the Father, something we cannot know for certain here.)
-In any case, we would be hard pressed regarding what conclusion to draw about the nature of God in general and the Holy Spirit in particular from Paul’s various references to God, to Jesus, to the Father and the Holy Spirit in these openings and closings of his two letters.
+We would be hard pressed regarding what conclusion to draw about the nature of God in general and the Holy Spirit in particular from Paul’s various references to God, to Jesus, to the Father and the Holy Spirit in the openings and closings of these letters.

 Not prominently featured

 This kind of distinction vis-à-vis the Spirit is explained by the fact that the three Persons of the Godhead are distinct and they have distinct roles in the plan of salvation.
-We surmise from the revelation of the New Testament that the Holy Spirit is not sent to draw attention to himself, that is, to take center stage or to glorify himself.
+We conclude from the New Testament that the Holy Spirit is not sent to draw attention to himself, that is, to take center stage or to glorify himself.

-When Jesus introduces the Holy Spirit – the Spirit of Truth – in John 14-16, he says of him: “When the Counselor comes, whom I will send to you from the Father, the Spirit of Truth who goes out from the Father, he will testify about me” (15:26, italics ours throughout).
-Later, Jesus says: “But when he, the Spirit of Truth, comes, he will guide you into all truth.
-He will not speak on his own; he will speak only what he hears… He will bringglory to me by taking from what is mine and making it known to you” (16:13-14).
+When Jesus introduces the Holy Spirit in John 14-16, he says: “When the Advocate comes, whom I will send to you from the Father—the Spirit of truth who goes out from the Father—he will testify about me” (15:26, italics ours throughout).

-It simply has not been given for us to know directly the “face” of the Holy Spirit in any concrete personal sense.
+We have not been given to know the “face” of the Holy Spirit in a personal sense.
 Yet, in one place Jesus does give us something of a personal “face” for the Holy Spirit.
 When Jesus introduced the Holy Spirit to the disciples on the night he was betrayed, he used the Greek word parakletos to refer to him (John 14:16, 26; 15:26; 16:7).
-As a title for the Holy Spirit, parakletos is found exclusively in the above four passages, in the so-called “Paraclete sayings” of Jesus’ farewell discourse.
-Parakletos has variously been translated by such words as “Comforter,” “Advocate,” “Helper” and “Counselor.”
-Some versions simply transliterate the Greek word into “Paraclete” in their translations.
+As a title for the Holy Spirit, parakletos is found exclusively in the Gospel of John, in the “Paraclete sayings” of Jesus’ farewell discourse.
+Parakletos has been translated by such words as “Comforter,” “Advocate,” “Helper” and “Counselor.”
+Some versions simply transliterate the Greek word into “Paraclete.”

-In Roman society, a paraclete could refer to a person called on for assistance as a legal advisor, advocate or helper in a court of law.
+In Greek and Roman society, a paraclete could refer to a person called on for assistance as a legal advisor, advocate or helper in a court of law.
 But the technical meaning “attorney” or “lawyer” is rare.
-“In the few places where the word is found in pre-Christian and extra-Christian literature as well it has for the most part a more general sense: one who appears in another’s behalf, mediator, intercessor, helper” (A Greek-English Lexicon of the New Testament and other Early Christian Literature, 4th edition, revised and edited by Frederick William Danker, page 766).
+A Greek lexicon explains: “In the few places where the word is found in pre-Christian and extra-Christian literature as well it has for the most part a more general sense: one who appears in another’s behalf, mediator, intercessor, helper.”3

 Thus, Jesus is telling his disciples that his physical presence will be replaced by “another Helper,” the Holy Spirit.
-Since the Spirit is “another” helper, we are to understand that Jesus himself was a helper for the disciples.
-In that the Holy Spirit can “replace” Jesus, we can only take this to mean that the Spirit is to be thought of as equal to Christ.
+Since the Spirit is “another” helper, we understand that Jesus himself was a helper for the disciples.
+Since the Holy Spirit can “replace” Jesus, we conclude that the Spirit is thought of as equal to Christ.
 Otherwise, how could the Spirit be able to come in the place of Jesus and perform saving work?

-On the other hand, we have been given in the New Testament the anthropomorphic analogy of “Father” and “Son” for the other two Persons of the Godhead, through which their personal “faces” are made evident.
-But even here we do well to avoid any gender-like thinking in our visioning.
-We “must think of ‘Father’ and ‘Son’ when used of God as imageless relations” and “we may not read the creaturely content of our human expressions of ‘father’ and ‘son’ analogically into what God discloses of his own inner divine relations,” cautions Torrance.
+On the other hand, the New Testament gives us the anthropomorphic analogy of “Father” and “Son” for the other two Persons of the Godhead, through which their personal “faces” are given.
+But we should avoid any gender-like thinking in our visioning.
+Torrance gives this caution:

-Of course, we must use our human language to communicate when we speak of the Persons of the triune God, because we have no other language to use.
-But we should never lose sight of the fact that our language is inadequate and can only approximate in a crude way the reality of God to which our words point.
+We must use human language when we speak of the Persons of the triune God, because we have no other language to use.
+But we should never lose sight of the fact that our language is inadequate and can only in a limited way approximate the reality of God to which our words point.